About AAR International, Inc.

 AAR's Aviation Service segment operates out of facilities in five US states including Indiana, Oklahoma, Florida, Minnesota, and Illinois, and at two facilities in Canada.
 Its Expeditionary Services segment activities are conducted at facilities in Florida, Alabama, California, Michigan, and North Carolina.

-The company also has sales and support offices in the UK, France, Brazil, China, Singapore, and United Arab Emirates (UAE).
+The company also has sales and support offices in the UK, France, Brazil, China, Japan, Singapore, and United Arab Emirates (UAE).

 Sales and Marketing